NetArena: Dynamic Benchmarks for AI Agents in Network Automation

 \textit{(2) Reactive tasks.} These tasks begin from a faulty network state $s_{\text{faulty}}$, generated by applying a hidden fault injection sequence $\mathcal{A}_{\text{inj}} = \{a_0^{\text{inj}}(\theta_0^{\text{inj}}), \ldots, a_K^{\text{inj}}(\theta_K^{\text{inj}})\}$ to an originally healthy state $s_0$:

 Here, the fault injection sequence $\mathcal{A}_{\text{inj}}$ is hidden from the LLM agent.

-When generating a new query, \name first samples a set of errors to inject into the original healthy state $s_0$ (i.e., the ground-truth state).
-The resulting faulty state $s_T$ becomes the query input, which is transformed into natural language using a template.
-LLM agents are then tasked with debugging and recovering $s_T$ back to $s_0$.
+When generating a new query, \name injects errors into the original healthy state $s_0$, producing a faulty state $s_T$ that serves as the query input.
+A natural language template then describes $s_T$, and the LLM agent is tasked with recovering the system to $s_0$.
 Unlike constructive tasks, multiple valid recovery paths may exist for a single faulty state.
-As a result, correctness is evaluated based on whether the agent's final recovered state matches the original state $s_0$, rather than requiring alignment with the specific action sequence $\mathcal{A}_{\text{inj}}$.
+Correctness is therefore judged by whether the agent restores the system to $s_0$, rather than by matching the specific injected action sequence $\mathcal{A}_{\text{inj}}$.